Meet the Team

 Julie holds a BA in sociology from Stanford University and is a Wexner Fellow and a graduate of the Coro Foundation Public Policy program.
 She currently serves on the advisory board of Beyond Differences and on the board of directors of the John Burton Foundation for Children Without Homes.

-As Director of the Nonprofit Empowerment Program, Alexis Denny is responsible for building and supporting the foundation's global portfolio of capacity building services, including the HR Pro Bono Corps and Gift of Learning.
+As Director of Technology Grants and Consulting, Alexis Denny is responsible for building and supporting the foundation's global portfolio of capacity building services, including the HR Pro Bono Corps and Technology Grants.

 Previously, Alexis worked in Public Affairs for the Auto Club Southern California, where she launched high profile events and education campaigns to raise awareness about senior mobility, teen driving, and child passenger safety.
 Alexis also served as director of corporate social responsibility for ACC Capital Holdings, where she administered a budget of more than ten million dollars and managed company-wide charitable giving initiatives and volunteer programs for over 10,000 employees.